brown2rl/polymer-tutorial/demo/README.md

-##Demos of the things built in the modules.
+##Demos of things built in the courses.